godcodehunter/turing_machine/README.md

 # Description

-NOTE: yep points in superposition in meaning that's any of each can be halt or loop start

 The halt problem asserts that we cannot prove that the program stops or run forever.
 That's why we do it simultaneously.
+But as a result, the points will be in superposition in meaning that's any of each can be halt point or sloop start point.

+We need two conditions to be satisfied simultaneously:
-To do this, we need to find a state that we will go through exactly twice.
+Find a state that we will go through exactly twice.
 And a new transition that has not yet happened (from a point where we have been exactly twice to a point where we have been only once).
-At the point that we have passed 2 times there is a halt point, the end point of a new transition is it a start point of the cycle.

 So where "halt point"?
-Halt point every where (depends of watcher), and start of loop after it.
+Halt point every where (depends of watcher), and start of loop after placed after it.

 NOTE: I find the halt point and the start point of the loop at the same time, in fact I find two equivalent programs at once, one that halt and the other run infinity.